Chocolate Museum Hamburg ⇒

 • Size of the exhibition: Approximately 1,200 square meters

-• Number of chocolate types: More than 50 different chocolate bars
+• Number of chocolate varieties: More than 50 different types of chocolate bars

 • Duration of a tour: About 90 minutes